 When should I see my doctor?

 See your doctor if you have a fever, trouble breathing or swallowing, or you have an infection (your mouth is red, swollen, painful and there’s a bad-tasting discharge).

 Call your dentist if the toothache lasts for more than 2 days.

 Your doctor or dentist will examine your teeth and may take an x-ray.
 They will ask you about your pain and talk about your dental history.

 Treatment will depend on the cause of the toothache or swelling.
 It may include a filling, root canal therapy or a crown.

 If you have gum disease, your dentist will recommend regular brushing and will remove any plaque.

 Looking after yourself

-- Make sure you keep your teeth and mouth clean.
-Brush your teeth twice a day – once in the morning and once at bedtime – using fluoride toothpaste.
+Make sure you keep your teeth and mouth clean.
+Brush your teeth after every meal using fluoride toothpaste.
 If your mouth is sore, use a soft toothbrush.

-- Salt water might help.
+Salt water might help.
 Mix one teaspoon of salt into a cup of warm water, then take a mouthful of the liquid and hold it in your mouth so it covers your affected tooth for two minutes, then spit it out.
 Do not swallow it.
-Salt water should not be given to children because they may accidentally swallow it, which could make them sick.
+Salt water should not be given to children because they may accidentally swallow it, which could make them nauseous or vomit.